Home

 Put a small amount of soil in the panty hose legs, and insert them carefully into the chicken wire tubes, being careful not to snag them on the sharp wire ends.

-the legs, head and tail all filled with
+Legs, head and tail

 Fill with more soil to pack tightly against the chicken wire.
 Step on the ends to close them at the top.